invitae/variant-search-exercise/README.md

 ### Cleaning up

-- The docker containers can be stopped and cleaned up with `docker-compose down --remove-orphans`
+- The docker containers can be stopped and cleaned up with `nerdctl compose down --remove-orphans`